section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 The `googleAuthenticate` function handles the post request with the code and state as data, then returns the user data as a response.

-These results are dispatched to the reducer with the action type being `GOOGLE_AUTH_SUCCESS`.
+These results are dispatched to the reducer, with the action type being `GOOGLE_AUTH_SUCCESS`.
 However, in case of any errors, then the action type dispatched is `GOOGLE_AUTH_FAIL`.

 We also have the `logout` action that dispatches the action type `LOGOUT`.